grokit/dcore/README.md

 ## Rules

-- No one depends on the scripts in 'shell_ext', they are leaf modules.
+- No one depends on the scripts in 'shell_ext' or 'apps', they are leaf modules.